 7 billion people woke up this morning and will spend their energy today serving the unfolding creativity of evolution.
 This creativity can be called love.
 Not metaphorically, but concretely, I experience time, evolution, and Whitehead's "creative advance into novelty" to be a form of cosmic love.

-Every moment of movement forward . . .
+Every moment of . . .

 Because Tiffany and I homeschool our kids, the most often-asked question I get from friends is whether I'm worried about our kids not getting socialized properly.
 My reply: